ADL Matrix Ppt Template

 - Weak: Incessant loss of market share.
 The business line is too small to keep profitability.

 Industry maturity could almost be retitled into “Industry life cycle”.
 Of course, not only industries should be deliberated here but also segments.
-There are four groupings of industry maturity: embryonic, growth, mature and aging.
+There are four groupings of industry maturity: embryonic, growth, mature and ageing.

 - Embryonic: the introduction stage, characterized by fast market growth, very minimal competition, new technology, high investment, and high prices.